 The F1 resource coordination function is used to transfer information about frequency resource sharing between gNB-CU and gNB-DU.
 In case of split gNB architecture, the gNB-CU may consolidate the outgoing messages from multiple gNB-DUs and distribute the incoming messages to the involved gNB-DUs, to perform resource coordination.

 The gNB-DU status indication function allows the gNB-DU to indicate overload status to gNB-CU.
+In case of IAB, the IAB-donor-DU or IAB-DU can indicate the downlink congestion status to IAB-donor-CU.

 The network access rate reduction function is used to indicate to the gNB-DU that the rate at which UEs are accessing the network need to be reduced.